arvigeus/AZ-204/Topics/Application Insights.md

 - [Retention](https://learn.microsoft.com/en-us/azure/azure-monitor/app/usage-retention): Helps you understand how many users come back to your app and how often they engage with specific tasks or goals.
 For example, if you have a game site, you can see how many users return after winning or losing a game.
 - [User Flows](https://learn.microsoft.com/en-us/azure/azure-monitor/app/usage-flows): Helps you analyze how users navigate between pages and features of your web app.
 It can answer questions like where users go after visiting a page, where they leave your site, or if they repeat the same action many times.

-## Instrument an app for monitoring
+## Monitor an app

-Application Insights can be activated via Auto-Instrumentation (agent) or by incorporating its SDK into your application code.
-The preferred method is Auto-Instrumentation as it requires no developer involvement, reduces future overhead from SDK updates, and allows for application instrumentation without source code access.
-Additionally, Application Insights supports `OpenCensus` for distributed tracing, aiding metrics collection for services and enabling tracing with technologies like Redis, Memcached, and MongoDB.
+Use Auto-Instrumentation or SDK.
+Auto-Instrumentation is better as it needs no coding and lowers future update hassles.
+It also supports `OpenCensus` for tracking metrics across services and technologies like Redis and MongoDB.

 ## [Availability test](https://learn.microsoft.com/en-us/azure/azure-monitor/app/troubleshoot-availability)

-Up to 100 per Application Insights resource.
+Up to 100 tests per Application Insights resource.

 - [URL ping test (classic)](https://learn.microsoft.com/en-us/azure/azure-monitor/app/monitor-web-app-availability): Check endpoint response and measure performance.
 Customize success criteria with advanced features like parsing dependent requests and retries.
 It relies on public internet DNS; ensure public domain name servers resolve all test domain names.
 Use custom **TrackAvailability** tests otherwise.
 - [Standard test (Preview)](https://learn.microsoft.com/en-us/azure/azure-monitor/app/availability-standard-tests): Similar to URL ping, this single request test covers SSL certificate validity, proactive lifetime check, HTTP request verb (`GET`, `HEAD`, or `POST`), custom headers, and associated data.